plops/cl-cpp-generator2/example/154_stm32/article.md

 - vref+ must have low impedance
 - match adc dynamic range to input signal amplitude
+- vref+ should be created by a linear supply (not switching-type power supply)

 - external vref+ must be at least 2.4V